An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

 Apply Claim 2 to successive values of $j$ starting from $j=0$.
 The case $j=0$ forces the leftmost and rightmost nucleotide of $\widehat{S}$ to be paired, giving the outermost arc shown below.
 Each successive case $j\geq 1$, together with the condition that there are no arc crossings, forces a further $2^j$ arcs of $M$ to take the nested form shown below.

-Note that this repeated application of Claim 2 to $\widehat{S}$ establishes that $\widehat{S}$ admits the unique maximum-size arc set shown above, corresponding to a saturated full binary tree, and so $\widehat{S}$ is a design.
-Furthermore, by Claim 1 this arc set is exactly the arc set~$M$.
+Note that this repeated application of Claim 2 to $\widehat{S}$ establishes that $\widehat{S}$ admits the unique maximum-size arc set shown above, corresponding to a saturated perfect binary tree, and so $\widehat{S}$ is a design.
+Furthermore, by Claim 1 this arc set corresponds exactly to the arc set~$M$.
 Therefore $S$ is a design whose unique maximum-size arc set $M$ equals the secondary structure $R$ corresponding to~$T$.
 It remains to prove Claims 1 and 2.

 \begin{proof}[Proof of Claim 1.]
 We use the following algorithm to iteratively tag the nucleotides of the labelled tree $\tau$.
 This algorithm is modelled on the examples of Section~\ref{sec:pics} involving boxes, colouring, and tags.
-However, instead of indicating successive balanced sets by $\mathcal{B}, \mathcal{B'}, \mathcal{B''},\dots$ and using boxes to indicate the current balanced set, we update the current balanced set $\mathcal{B}$ by replacing it with a set $\mathcal{B'}$ that will be shown to be balanced. {\bf Algorithm 1.} \begin{description} \item[Input:] Labelled tree $\tau$ and corresponding sequence $S$. \item[Step 1.]
-Initialize the set $\mathcal{B}$ to be all nucleotides in $S$ occurring in $\tau$ at heights whose parity is opposite to that of $n+1$. \item[Step 2.]
-Colour all nucleotides in $\mathcal{B}$. \item[Step 3.]
-If only the nucleotides at height $n+1$ are uncoloured, stop. \item[Step 4.]
-Tag all uncoloured nucleotides by the running difference with respect to $\mathcal{B}$. \item[Step 5.]
-Let $\mathcal{B}'$ be the set of all tagged nucleotides whose running difference has opposite parity to that of the leftmost nucleotide at height $n+1$.
-Replace $\mathcal{B}$ by $\mathcal{B}'$. \item[Step 6.]
-Remove tags (but not the colouring) and go to Step 2. \item[Output:] Sequence $S$ with some nucleotides coloured. \end{description}
+However, instead of indicating successive balanced sets by $\mathcal{B}, \mathcal{B'}, \mathcal{B''},\dots$ and using boxes to indicate the current balanced set, we update the current balanced set $\mathcal{B}$ by replacing it with a set $\mathcal{B'}$ that will be shown to be balanced. {\bf Algorithm 1.} \begin{description} \item[\quad Input:] Labelled tree $\tau$ and corresponding sequence $S$. \item[\quad Step 1.]
+Initialize the set $\mathcal{B}$ to be all nucleotides in $S$ occurring in $\tau$ at depths whose parity is opposite to that of $n+1$. \item[\quad Step 2.]
+Colour all nucleotides in $\mathcal{B}$. \item[\quad Step 3.]
+If only the nucleotides at depth $n+1$ are uncoloured, stop. \item[\quad Step 4.]
+Tag all uncoloured nucleotides by the running difference with respect to $\mathcal{B}$. \item[\quad Step 5.]
+Let $\mathcal{B}'$ be the set of all tagged nucleotides whose running difference has opposite parity to that of the leftmost nucleotide at depth $n+1$.
+Replace $\mathcal{B}$ by $\mathcal{B}'$. \item[\quad Step 6.]
+Remove tags (but not the colouring) and go to Step 2. \item[\quad Output:] Sequence $S$ with some nucleotides coloured. \end{description}